 There's no particular structure to this post, instead the format is focused around the type of content that you're sharing.
 You might be wondering what the purpose of this blog post might be.
 But, it's simply that everyone enjoys a good chuckle every now and then.
 Just because you’re writing about some great ideas and content, it doesn’t mean you don’t have a personality or a sense of humour.

 Holidays or the end of the week are good for these types of posts, when your audience is looking for a slight break from the normal run-of-the-mill posts.
 But!
 Always remember to keep your buyer persona in mind, ensuring that the content you’re sharing will actually resonate, intrigue or entertain them.

 Infographics have become incredibly popular, most especially among B2B marketers, as they can present a lot of information – especially data or statistics - in a visually appealing manner.
 The infographic post is one that requires hefty resources upfront but can result in big rewards in terms of social love with potential for shares and inbound links

 Remember that it's not enough to simply change up the format of your blogs and expect a sudden change in traffic or conversion.
 You need to choose your blog format according to your audience, which will help you to wrap your content around great keyword research to reach the right readers.
 Make sure to have a look at your analytics before choosing your next blog post, and see which of these seven your audience is viewing the most.

 That wraps up our list of the most wildly popular blog formats.
 But, I'm not leaving you here.
-We've created a fantastic guide to creating content for you to take your content creation skills to the next level.
-Download our free eBook on Creating Great Content below.
+We've created a fantastic guide to creating your very own content marketing template to help you take your content creation skills to the next level.
+Download our free Content Marketing Template Pack below.

 Editorial Note: This post was originally posted in 2013 but has been updated to reflect current information.